paularah/waggle-AST/README.md

     var z = 3 + 1 + y
 }
 ```
 The parent node here would be a module.
 Both JavaScript and Python treats each file as a module, thats why its possible to simply import a file as a dependency in Python using import statments and in JavaScript using import, require, etc depending on the module sytem being used(e.g Common JS, ESM, etc).
 The function declaration is a child node of the module node, the first variable declaration is a child node of the function, the second variable decalaration is a child nod of the function and the expression in Z is a child of the Z variable declaration.
-Represnting this grapically would look something like this.
+Representing this grapically would look something like this.
 ```javascript
 Programe
     |